 The Society operates a contributory money purchase scheme and makes contributions for all qualifying staff, including the Executive Directors.
+Contributions for Executive Directors are aligned to the wider workforce.

 Other Benefits

 The Society provides other taxable benefits to Executive Directors comprising a car or car allowance, and health care provision.